 Can the TV be fixed?

-The hard truth is, whether you have an LCD, LED or plasma TV, a cracked or shattered TV screen cannot actually be repaired - it can only be replaced.
-Fortunately, replacement panels can be ordered from many TV parts suppliers, depending on the make and model.
-To find out where you can buy a replacement LED, LCD or plasma display panel, see TV Replacement Parts.
-If you decide that you want to try replacing the panel yourself, read How To Replace Plasma Display Panels, or How To Replace LCD and LED Panels.
+The hard truth is (whether it's an LCD, LED, OLED or plasma TV) a cracked or shattered TV screen cannot actually be repaired - it can only be replaced.
+Fortunately, replacement display panels can be ordered from TV parts suppliers, depending on the make, model, and age of the television.
+To find a supplier, see TV Replacement Parts.
+To see what's involved in replacing the panel, read How to Replace a Plasma Display Panel, or How to Replace an LCD or LED Panel.

-Most people would assume that the whole TV is ruined and would simply replace it with another TV.
-But if you really like the TV and want to keep it, replacing the panel might be a viable option.
-You need to weigh the cost of a new TV verses the cost of a replacement panel plus the amount of time and effort it would take to order and replace the panel.
-There is money to be saved by replacing the yourself.
+It's going to require a bit of effort to make the right decision.
+You will need to weigh the cost of a new TV against the cost of the replacement panel plus the time and effort it will take to order the part and replace it.
+Nevertheless, there is money to be saved by replacing the panel yourself.
 For more things to consider, read Is My TV Worth Fixing?

 How do I know if the screen is cracked?

-A common misconception about plasma TVs is that when looking at the screen with the TV turned off, if the screen has no visible sign of being cracked or scratched, then it must not have been damaged by an external force, but instead must have an internal defect.
+There is a common misconception about plasma TVs having an invisible crack, that is, one having no visible sign of damage when the TV turned off.
+Because the screen does not look cracked, some people will argue that the damage must not have been caused by an external force, but instead by an internal defect.
 This is not necessarily true.
-The plasma screen has a protective outer surface.
-It is made of a durable, scratch-resistant material and can withstand a physical impact without producing a visible scratch.
-Yet beneath this outer surface there are very fragile layers that can easily be damaged by the same physical impact and may not be seen with the TV turned off.
+The reason it looks this way is because the screen has a protective outer surface made of a durable, scratch-resistant material.
+This outer surface can sustain a physical impact without producing a visible scratch.
+Yet beneath it there are very fragile layers that can easily be damaged by the same blunt impact.
 You can read Plasma TVs - Myths vs. Realities? for more information on that.